with-two-dashes/a-diary/coding-math/ep-04-circles-ellipses-and-lissajous-curves/readme.md

 ## Lissajous Curve:

-Be sure to play with the speed and radius values to get different shapes.
+Be sure to play with the speed and radius values to get different

 ```js
 let xAngle = 0